wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

 typical scenarios, but you can also create custom entities that are specific to your organization.
 Standard and custom entities within Common Data Service help provide a secure and cloud-based storage option for your data.
-Entities allow you create a business-focused definition of your organization's data for use within apps.
+Entities allow you to create a business-focused definition of your organization's data for use within apps.

 Some benefits of using Common Data Service and its entities include: